-Larissa Spinelli was born in Natal, Rio Grande do Norte - Brazil.
-She graduated from Federal University of Rio Grande do Norte UFRN in February of 2009 as a Computer Science major.
-While an undergraduate, she was engaged in activities related to research, teaching and technical training.
-She joined the Tutorial Education Program (PET) in Computer Science at her university, which supports undergraduate research and mentoring.
-She attended an eighteen months technical course on Computer Networks at Federal Center of Technological Education of Rio Grande do Norte CEFET-RN (Brazil) and a nine months complementary course on Test Analysis at the Federal University of Pernambuco UFPE (Brazil) which also included an internship at Motorola Brazil Test Labs.
-Furthermore during her senior year she did an internship in the Sun Campus Ambassador Program at Sun Microsystems Brazil.
+Originally from Natal, Brazil, she graduated from Federal University of Rio Grande de Norte UFRN in 2009 with a Computer Science major.
+As an undergraduate student, she has been actively engaged in various curricular and extra curricular projects including research, teaching, and technical training.
+The Tutorial Education Program (PET) in Computer Science has been one of those leading undergraduate research and mentoring support schemes she was involved.
+She also attended an eighteen-month technical course on Computer Networks at Federal Center of Technological Education of Rio Grande de Norte CEFET-RN in Brazil.
+Larissa worked at Motorola Brazil Test Labs as part of an internship program of a nine month complementary course on Test Analysis at the Federal University of Pernambuco UFPE (Brazil).
+In addition to these experiences in research and training, during her senior year, she successfully completed an internship program in the Sun Campus Ambassador Program at Sun Microsystems Brazil.

 Larissa received her MS degree in 2011 from the System Engineering and Computer Science Program at the Federal University of Rio de Janeiro (COPPE/UFRJ)- Brazil.
 As a graduate student, she joined the Laboratory for Modelling, Analysis, and Development of Networks and Computer System LAND.
 This research conducted under the supervision of Professor Daniel Ratton Figueiredo, covered areas such as Complex Networks, Network Modeling, and Performance Evaluation.